EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/libraries.md

 3      Apache Commons Codec        1.10      commons-codec               java        Apache Commons Codec
 5      Apache Commons Math         3.5       commons-math                java        The Apache Commons Mathematics Library
 6      Joda-Time                   2.9       joda-time                   java        Joda-Time provides a quality replacement for th...
-2007   LdapAuth2                   2.1       ldapjs2                     javascript  This is an ldap test
 500    Moment.js (with Locales)    2.10.6    moment                      javascript  A JavaScript date library for parsing, validati...
 508    MongoUtility.js             0.9.0     MongoUtility.js             javascript  A JavaScript utility for using MongoDB within C...
 507    Numeral.js                  1.5.3     Numeral.js                  javascript  A JavaScript library for formatting and manipul...